mongodb/terraform-provider-mongodbatlas/website/docs/d/alert_configuration.html.markdown

 * `mode` - This must be set to AVERAGE.
 Atlas computes the current metric value as an average.

+### Threshold
+* `operator` - Operator to apply when checking the current metric value against the threshold value.
+  Accepted values are:
+    - `GREATER_THAN`
+    - `LESS_THAN`

+* `threshold` - Threshold value outside of which an alert will be triggered.
+* `units` - The units for the threshold value.
+Depends on the type of metric.

 ### Notifications
 Notifications to send when an alert condition is detected.